In-App Experiences

 Instrument your website or web application for in-app experiences.
 Web SDK 2+

 The Airship Web SDK v2 supports ScenesA single or multi-screen in-app experience cached on users’ devices and displayed when users meet certain conditions in your app or website, such as viewing a particular screen or when a Custom Event occurs.
 They can be presented in fullscreen, modal, or embedded format using the default swipe/click mode or as a Story.
-Scenes can also contain survey questions..
-See also Upgrading to the Web SDK v2.
+Scenes can also contain survey questions., including Embedded Content.
+See also Implementing Web SDK v2 .

 Instrumenting your Application